codecrafters-io/languages/starter_templates/sqlite/README.md

 # Sample Databases

-To make testing queries locally, we've added a sample database in the root of this repository: `sample.db`.
+To make it easy to test queries locally, we've added a sample database in the root of this repository: `sample.db`.

 This contains two tables: `apples` & `oranges`.
 You can use this